Time in Saint Kitts and Nevis

 Saint Kitts and Nevis observes Atlantic Standard Time (UTC−4) year-round.

 IANA time zone database

-In the IANA time zone database, Saint Kitts and Nevis is given one zone in the file zone.tab—America/Port_of_Spain, which is synonymous with the zone for time in Trinidad and Tobago.
-Saint Lucia and Saint Vincent and the Grenadines also share America/Port_of_Spain.
-Data for America/Port_of_Spain directly from zone.tab of the IANA time zone database; columns marked with * are the columns from zone.tab itself:
+In the IANA time zone database, Saint Kitts and Nevis is given one zone in the file zone.tab—America/St_Kitts, which is synonymous with the zone for time in Puerto Rico.
+Data for America/St_Kitts directly from zone.tab of the IANA time zone database; columns marked with * are the columns from zone.tab itself: